Robert Morris claims NEC crown topping Saint Francis (PA) - WHIZ News

 With the victory, the Colonials have qualified for the NCAA tournament for the first time since 2015.

+“The game honors toughness, and (Treacy) is as tough as they come,” said Toole.
+“We weren’t talking in the summer about him being a starter and playing 30-plus minutes a game, but because of the way he works and because he’s always willing to do whatever it takes, opportunities and success follows that.

+“If you go across our team, he’s a dude who doesn’t blink and doesn’t back down.”

-Dante Treacy, AJ Bramah, Josh Williams and Yannis Mendy all scored in double-figures as the top-seeded Colonials (20-14) extended a nine-point halftime lead to as much as 19 in the second half en route to a convincing win in front of an electric home crowd on Peoples Court at the UPMC Events Center.
+Treacy was one of four Robert Morris players to score in double-figures as the No. 1 seeded Colonials (20-14) extended a nine-point halftime lead to as much as 19 in the second half en route to a convincing win in front of an electric home crowd on Peoples Court at the UPMC Events Center.

-Treacy finished with a career-high 18 points on 72% shooting (8 for 11), connecting on two of his four 3-point attempts and dishing five assists.
-The sophomore also added three rebounds and two steals in 25 minutes of play.

-Robert Morris entered the NEC tournament as the No. 1 seed and is now NCAA tournament bound for the second time during Andy Toole’s 10-year tenure as head coach.
-The Red Flash entered the post-season tourney as the second seed.
+After a fifth-place finish in the conference’s preseason polls, Robert Morris entered the NEC tournament as the No. 1 seed and is now NCAA tournament bound for the second time during Toole’s 10-year tenure as head coach.

+“I think we felt disrespected in a sense due to the fact that nobody believed in us” said Williams, who lost a conference championship game as a freshman at Akron.
+“I’ve been in this situation before.
+I didn’t want it to happen again.
+I didn’t want the guys around me to feel what I felt and come up short.”

+The Red Flash (22-10) shot a lowly 17% (3 of 17) from deep.
+The loss was just their second over the last 12 games – both coming against Robert Morris.

 BIG PICTURE